rccordell/s23bl/schedule.md

 ### Core

-+ Octave Uzanne, "The End of Books" (1894), [external link](https://archive.org/details/TheEndOfBooks/mode/2up)
++ Catherine Coker, "The Margins of Print?
+Fan Fiction as Book History" (2017), [external link](https://journal.transformativeworks.org/index.php/twc/article/view/1053)
-+ Lori Emerson, "Indistinguishable from Magic: Invisible Interfaces and Digital Literature as Demystifier" from _Reading Writing Interfaces: From the Digital to the Bookbound_ (2014), [library link](https://www-jstor-org.proxy2.library.illinois.edu/stable/10.5749/j.ctt6wr7dw)
 + Amaranth Borsuk, “The Book as Idea” from _The Book_ (2018)
 + Élika Ortega, "The Many Books of the Future: Print-Digital Literatures" (2020), [external link](https://post45.org/2020/04/the-many-books-of-the-future-print-digital-literatures/)